semgrep/semgrep-docs/docs/semgrep-code/triage-remediation.md

 </TabItem>
 <TabItem value='gl'>

+:::caution
+This feature is currently in private beta.
+:::

-:::info Prerequisites
+## Prerequisites
 You have completed a [Semgrep core deployment](/deployment/core-deployment).
-:::

 To enable triage through comments: